Scenic Vista – Par 5

 Ledge View – Par 4

-Great views are abundant for the finale; White Horse Ledge to the left, Cathedral Ledge straight ahead, and to top it all off a wonderful view of the Hotel as you approach the green.
+Great views are abundant for the finale; White Horse Ledge to the left, Cathedral Ledge straight ahead, and to top it all off a wonderful view of the White Mountain Hotel & Resort as you approach the green.
 The right of this fairway gives you a little more room.
 Lots of woods on the left that are not out of bounds.
 There is a fairway bunker that won’t be a problem for the long hitters.
 Beware those of you who do not hit it as far, as the bunkers will certainly play a role.
-If you hit over 230, the trees will come into play as it does narrow up, but if you can keep this one up the middle you will have a nice little wedge or 9 iron to the green.
+If you hit over 230, the boundaries will come into play as it does narrow up, but if you can keep this one up the middle you will have a nice little wedge or 9 iron to the green.
 Elevated green with traps on the right and left in the front.
 Be sure to take that extra club as you are hitting uphill.
 No out of bounds beyond the green.
 Sloped green that goes from the back to the front.